sesha-3/sesha-3/README.md

 - 👋 Hi, I’m Seshadri.
 Call me "Sesha"
 - 👀 I’m interested in ...
-Algos, Compiler, Linux Kernel, Full Stack Development.
+Algorithms, Datastructures, Compiler, Linux Kernel, Full Stack Development.
 With specific focus on, C++ Java and Js frameworks.
 - 🌱 I’m currently learning ...
 Java and ReactJs.Python
 - 💞️ I’m looking to collaborate on ...
 Open source initiatives.
 - 📫 How to reach me ...
 Drop a mail to sesh@outlook.in